Here are the GOP and Trump campaign’s allegations of election irregularities. So far, none has been proved.

 Georgia

-In Georgia, Trump’s campaign filed a lawsuit the day after the election focused narrowly on absentee ballots in Chatham County, home to Savannah.
+In Georgia, Trump’s campaign filed a lawsuit the day after the election, focused narrowly on absentee ballots in Chatham County, home to Savannah.
 The campaign asked that any absentee ballots arriving after polls closed on Tuesday be set aside.

 For most voters, Georgia requires ballots to arrive before the end of Election Day, though there’s an exception for military voters and overseas voters.